top of page

 Preventing the dyslexia paradox means identifying and supporting these children early, before difficulty becomes entrenched.
 Interventions such as Speedie Readies focus on word mapping within meaningful context, helping learners connect speech and print through visual and linguistic cues.
 The system is designed to move each child towards the self-teaching phase, where reading and spelling become self-sustaining.

-Early, individualised support is not about replacing phonics but about making it accessible to all learners.
+Early, individualised support is not about replacing whole class phonics instruction but about making it accessible to all learners.
 Every child deserves the opportunity to experience success, joy, and independence in reading from the start.
 The earlier this happens, the less likely it is that dyslexia will define their educational journey.

-Miss Emma, the Neurodivergent Reading Whisperer®, shows there is another way, when we focus on preventing the dyslexia paradox.
+Miss Emma, the Neurodivergent Reading Whisperer®, shows there is another way, when we focus on preventing the dyslexia paradox, and when we SHOW the whole written code.
 With the Speedie Readie system, children see from the very start how speech maps to print and how print maps back to speech.
 They begin reading real words and stories far more quickly and easily.
 Speedie Readies start self-teaching early, with word mapping mastery facilitating reading fluency and comprehension for all.

 The Speedie Readies system embraces linguistic and neurodiversity so that every child can find joy and confidence in reading.